jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [importing and displaying satellite images](https://forums.autodesk.com/t5/revit-api-forum/importing-and-displaying-satellite-images/m-p/10815534):

-I'm building an add-in for Revit and I would like to be able to import and display third-party satellite imagery in order to place buildings in their 'real' position.
+I'm building an add-in for Revit, and I would like to be able to import and display third-party satellite imagery in order to place buildings in their 'real' position.
 I would like to be able to do this in a 3D view, but I don't know how.

 The user workflow for my add-in is this: